 “Since Evans’ essay published in 1989, drawing and rendering in architecture have become increasingly automated through computer graphics procedures — directional projection, clipping planes, photorealistic rendering, and so on.
 Questioning the sufficiency of digitality, the seminar introduces and explores techniques of representation that shift established hierarchies between the geometric and stereometric, the image and object.” by Devyn Weiser

-By using geometries in three-dimensional environment of Rhino with grasshopper script, the digital effects is taken back into flat drawings with lines, strokes, fills.
+By using geometries in the three-dimensional environment of Rhino with grasshopper script, the digital effects are taken back into flat drawings with lines, strokes, fills.
 And it also introduced the visual effect of depth and volumetric reading on the flat drawing.